If you or someone you love has sustained injury as a result of another

 if your injuries can be partially attributed to your own acts of negligence,

-refer to this as comparative negligence.
-According to New York Civil Practice
+State laws refer to this as comparative negligence.
+According to New York

-reduced in direct proportion to the percentage of fault assigned to the
+will be reduced in direct proportion to the percentage of fault assigned

-victim.
-This does not mean that you as the victim will be ineligible to
+to the victim.
+This does not mean that you as the victim will be ineligible

 level of financial culpability for your own actions.